supervisely-ecosystem/dtl-v2/src/ui/dtl/actions/bbox2poly/README.md

 ### Settings

-- **classes_mapping** — Select classes to convert to polygons.
+- **Classes** — Select classes that will be converted to polygons.
 If no classes are selected, all classes will be ignored.

-❗ Selected classes will be replaced.
-If you want to keep them, use `Duplicate` layer first.
+❗ Selected classes will replace original classes.
+If you want to keep them, use `Duplicate Objects` layer first.

 ### Example.
 Convert bounding boxes to polygons